 With effect from 1st October 2019, the New Zealand Government will have implemented the Electronic Travel Authority.
-Travellers requiring the eTA will be able to access the system for pre-registration as of July 2019.
+Travellers requiring the New Zealand eTA will be able to access the system for pre-registration as of July 2019.
 This implementation will impact individuals and groups of travellers from those countries who currently benefit from the visa-waiver agreement.

 Explanation of The Electronic Travel Authority (eTA)